akiross/PyConXRiddle/README.md

 Each riddle is in a single python file (usually, they are not huge), and they will export some data used by the software.

+## Install

+It's possible to install the project dependecies with pipenv:

+`pipenv install`

+or pip:

+`pip install -r requirements.txt`

+## Run

+A configuration `.cfg` file is needed to run the application.
+There is a ready made file `dev.cfg` in the root of the project that can be used for development.

+The database should be initialized calling the command:

+`flask init-db`

+The path of the preferred config file should be set to the environment variable `RIDDLE_CONFIG`:

+`export RIDDLE_CONFIG=/path/to/config/file`

+To run the application execute this command:

+`flask run`

+for production this one:

+`gunicorn -w {worker_number} -b {host}:{port} 'riddle:create_app()'`

+(obviusly you need to replace the placeholders with the correct values)